 This all-day July 4 festival at Panther Island comes to a rousing fireworks finale.

-Coyote Drive-in - Make a family night of it and head for this drive-in movie spot just north of downtown.
-The movie will pause around 10 p.m. so guests can enjoy the fireworks display.
+Coyote Drive-In - Make a family night of it and head for this drive-in movie spot just north of downtown.
+The movie will pause around 10:30 p.m. so guests can enjoy the fireworks display.
 Turn the radio dial to 95.9 The Ranch for synchronized music.
-Click here to buy tickets.
+Click here to buy advance tickets starting June 26.